Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — France's rate dropped from 20% to 10% under Section 122 (effective Feb 24, expires ~July 24, 2026).
-Section 232 steel and aluminum tariffs of 50% remain.
+The 10% Section 122 layer is contested: the Court of International Trade ruled it unlawful May 7, 2026, and the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting it pending appeal.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative articles (both on full customs value, after the April 6, 2026 restructuring; EU derivatives have a 15% arrangement under the US-EU Trade Framework).
 The Boeing-Airbus dispute tariffs on French wine remain suspended, but the 10% Section 122 tariff still applies.
 French wine now competes at a lower tariff than before but still faces a disadvantage versus Australian (AUSFTA duty-free) and Chilean (FTA duty-free) wines.
 France's digital services tax remains a bilateral tension point.
 EU retaliatory tariffs on US goods remain in effect but may be revisited.

 Tips for Importers